orochi235/auto-notate/README.md

 Additionally, the "virtual" effect `rn-effect-link-hover` is supported.
 When this class is used, a link hover style can optionally be specified by the data attribute `data-effect-link-style`.

+### Triggers

+You can specify the timing of an effect with the `data-effect-trigger` attribute.
+Supported values are `appear` (when an item is scrolled into view), `hover`, and `load`.

+### Link Detection

+If you set the `links.detect` option to true, the library will scan the DOM for links it deems suitable for hover highlihts, and bind them automatically.

 ### Params

 Many effects accept parameters (RoughNotation calls them options) such as color and padding. auto-notate reads these in via data attributes and passes them to the underlying library.
 Values match those specified in the RoughNotation API unless otherwise noted.